Don’t Fear the Fat: 7 Ways Fat Can Help You Lose Weight

 Extra Virgin Olive Oil.
 EVOO is very high in antioxidants and anti-inflammatory oleic acid.
 It’s better not to heat EVOO.
 Doing so will destroy many of the precious nutrients and denature the delicate fats.
 Instead, drizzle it over your meal right before you eat it.
 Always buy olive oil bottled in dark glass, too.
 Clear bottles let light through, which oxidizes (destroys) nutrients the longer the bottle sits on a shelf.

 Avocado Oil looks a lot like olive oil in terms of nutrition.
-It’s slightly more heat-stable than olive oil, but you’re still best off adding it to your meal at the end or using it in sauces and dressings.
+It’s a lot more heat-stable than olive oil, so you can cook with it or add it to your meal in sauces and dressings.